rolandrgarceau/wxpython-basics/readme.md

 Think about the process of building on top of each application a little more functionality.
 For example if we take the idea of data entry from the perspective of water chemistry to begin one panel view in our application, this means when we get to our 5th or 6th sequentially more difficult application the progress might be to use the grid view of column headings for importing a csv with to swith the data model around sufficiently to use numpy arrays that accomplish the grid population with, one transform at a time.

+### Table Of Contents

 #### Total Dissolved Solids (TDS.py)
 An application to get salt water tanks reading zero to hero in no time.

 ## Building Easy and Effective Documentation
+If our website is soly a wiki-like informational service then we need to make searching through documentation seamless.
 From the Home directory any and every Class should be clickable, not just listed as there and available.
+A summary of all the Classes also mean that each has its own link.

 ### Basic Parts of this kinda Application
 All have [classes](https://wxpython.org/Phoenix/docs/html/wx.1moduleindex.html) with Capital 'C'.
 We write the lower case 'l' version in our code as a place holder or "variable" and in Python it's an object. `app=wx.App(already written class, we send this to "their" code, to make a class object)`.
 In reality it looks like 3 basic parts: